Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Higgins' 61.3 receiving yards per game in his three career matchups against the Browns are 11.8 more than his over/under for Sunday's game.
+- Against the Browns, Higgins has averaged 61.3 receiving yards per game over his three career matchups, 11.8 more than his over/under for Sunday's game.

-- Higgins has caught a touchdown pass versus the Browns once, but did not have multiple TDs in that game.

-- The 223.5 yards per game the Browns are allowing through the air makes them the NFL's fifth-ranked pass defense.
+- In three matchups, Higgins has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Browns.

-- The Browns have given up 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- The Browns have given up 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In last week's game against the Chiefs, Higgins was targeted five times and racked up three catches for 62 yards (20.7 yards per reception).
+- In last week's matchup with the Chiefs, Higgins reeled in three passes for 62 yards (20.7 yards per reception) while being targeted five times.

-- In his last three games, Higgins has 279 receiving yards on 17 receptions (21 targets), with two touchdowns, averaging 93.0 yards per game.
+- Over his last three outings, Higgins' 21 targets have resulted in 17 catches for 279 yards (93.0 ypg) and two touchdowns.

 Higgins' Cincinnati Teammates